 Anthony’s banking experience spans more than two decades with expertise in banking, mortgage origination and securitisation.
 He is a past Chairman of the Australian Securitisation Forum and a past President of the Mortgage Industry Association of Australia.

-Anthony is also a Director of First Mortgage Services, First American Title Insurance and Genworth Australia and a member of the Australian Chamber Orchestra’s Sydney Development Committee.
+Anthony is also a Director of First Mortgage Services, First American Title Insurance and Pinchgut Opera’s Development Committee.

 Qualifications: Bachelor of Music (Elder Conservatorium, Adelaide University), Bachelor of Business, major in Industrial Relations (University of South Australia), Masters in Industrial Relations (Sydney University).
 Accredited Derivatives Adviser Level 2 (Australian Stock Exchange).

-Catherine has over 16 years’ experience in the investments markets having joined JBWere Pty Ltd in 1996.
-Prior to joining the firm she worked as a Ministerial Adviser for the South Australian Government.
+Catherine has over 20 years’ experience in the investments markets having joined JBWere in 1996, and hold the position of Executive Director.

 Qualifications: B.A.
 (Hons), M Psych., Ph D.

-Susan is Professor and Director of Postgraduate Teaching and Learning in the School of Psychological at La Trobe University.
+Susan is Emeritus Professor in the School of Psychology and Public Health at La Trobe University.
 She is Past President of the Academy of Eating Disorders and of the Australian and New Zealand Academy for Eating Disorders.

-She is a clinical psychologist and researcher engaged in projects focused on understanding risk factors of body image and eating problems, evaluating prevention and early intervention and early intervention strategies and exploring stigma and mental health literacy related to eating disorders in the community.
+She is a clinical psychologist and researcher engaged in projects focused on understanding risk factors of body image and eating problems across the lifespan, and evaluating prevention and early intervention strategies for eating disorders with a focus on understanding the role of social media.
+In addition, her research has explored stigma and mental health literacy related to eating disorders in the community.